 - Please display with jar rings on.
 All canned products must be canned in clear, standard jars in good condition.
 Jars must be sealed using two-piece canning lids.
 Must use a new, unused flat lid.
-Bands must not be rusty or severely worn. - All food preservation exhibits must be labeled, labels must be affixed to side of jar or lid with: the name of the food; the name of the 4-H member; the date preserved; appropriate method of food preservation (For canned projects: boiling water bath or pressure canner; for drying project: Specify equipment used (food dehydrator, oven, etc.).
-No freezer food exhibits will be allowed, displays only. - 3.
-All preserved products should be prepared and processed according to the current USDA/Extension information.
+Bands must not be rusty or severely worn. - All food preservation exhibits must be labeled, labels must be affixed to side of jar or lid with: 1) The name of the food; 2) The name of the 4-H member; 3) The date preserved; 4) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; for drying project: Specify equipment used (food dehydrator, oven, etc.).
+No freezer food exhibits will be allowed, displays only. - All preserved products should be prepared and processed according to the current USDA/Extension information.
 USDA information on preserving food, including recipes, can be found at www.homefoodpreservation.com or web.extension.illinois.edu/food preservation/.
 Recipes must be processed in a water-bath or pressure canner.
 Note: that exhibits will not be judged on taste. - 4.
 All food preservation exhibits must be accompanied with the recipe(s) typed or written, with the source of the recipe(s) listed.
 Required Recipes and Sources for Food Preservation Exhibits all food preservation recipes must be from an approved source.
 Those sources are: PUT IT UP!
 Food Preservation for Youth manuals, U.S. Department of Agriculture (USDA), National Center for Home Food Preservation, or Ball®/Kerr® Canning (recipes after 1985), and Mrs. Wages.
-Do not bring recipes from magazine or newspaper clippings, Pinterest® (unless from a source listed above), recipe from family member or friend without a source, Cookbooks (Excluding the Ball®, Kerr®, and Put It Up! books).

-5. Member may exhibit one entry in each sub-class.
+Do not bring recipes from magazine or newspaper clippings, Pinterest® (unless from a source listed above), recipe from family member or friend without a source, Cookbooks (Excluding the Ball®, Kerr®, Put It Up! and 4-H Home Food Preservation books). - 5.
+Member may exhibit one entry in each sub-class.

-Butters/Marmalades: Exhibit one pint or half-pint jar of two different butters and/or marmalades.
-Include a recipe for each item.
-Please note that Butters and Marmalades will not be state fair eligible.

-Canning (50208A): Exhibit two different canned foods in appropriate jars for the project.
-Food may be fruit, vegetable, meat, or tomato product (i.e. salsa, juice, etc.).

-Freezing (50208B): Prepare a nutrition display that illustrates a freezing principle.
+- Butters/Marmalades (Not State Fair Eligible): Exhibit one pint or half-pint jar of two different butters and/or marmalades.
+Include a recipe for each item. - Fruits/Vegetables (50208A): The exhibit should include two different canned foods in appropriate jars for the products.
+Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.). - Freezing (50208B): Prepare a nutrition display that illustrates a freezing principle.

-No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.
-No freezer food exhibits will be accepted, displays only.
+No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and

-Drying Foods (50208C): Exhibit two different dried foods packed in plastic food storage bags.
+Preserves; or for the Preservation Combination options.
+No freezer food exhibits will be accepted, displays only. - Drying (50208C): Exhibit two different dried foods packed in plastic food storage bags.
 Choose from fruit, vegetable, fruit leather, or meat jerky.
-Include a card not to exceed 4"x6" describing step-by-step how you dried each food, including recipe for each.

-Pickles/Relishes/Salsas (50208D): Exhibit two-pint jars of different recipes of pickles (no refrigerator pickles), relishes, and/or salsas in jars appropriately sized for the product.
-Include recipe for each.

-Fruits/Vegetables/Juices: Exhibit two different items in jars appropriately sized for the product.
-Food may be fruit, vegetables, or tomato product (i.e. juice).
-Include a recipe for each item.

-Jams/Jellies/Preserves (50208E): Exhibit half-pint jars from two of these categories: jams, jellies, or preserves.
-Include a recipe for each item.

-Preservation Combination (50208F) - Exhibit two (2) different preserved food products, excluding freezing, in appropriate jars/packaging (Drying).
-For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).
+Include a card not to exceed 4"x6" describing step-by-step how you dried each food, including recipe for each. - Pickles and Relishes (50208D): Exhibit two-pint jars of different recipes of pickles (no refrigerator pickles) and/or relishes in jars appropriately sized for the product.
+Include recipe for each. - Jams/Jellies/Preserves (50208E): Exhibit two half-pint jars of two different jams, jellies, and/or preserves.
+Include a recipe for each item. - Preservation Combination (50208F) Exhibit two (2) different preserved food products from two different categories above, excluding Freezing, in appropriate jars/packaging (Drying).
+For example, exhibit 1 jar of tomatoes (Fruits/Vegetables) and 1 half-pint of jelly (Jams, Jellies, and Preserves).

+Canning (Not State Fair Eligible)